Rugby union in Cornwall: History

 The Cornish rugby tradition has deep roots, stretching back before the game was even codified.
 A form of folk football, known as Cornish hurling was highly popular there, and is still played in two towns in Cornwall.
 It is possible that the former popularity of this game paved the way for the rugby code.
-Their rugby jerseys with gold and black hoops were introduced in 1885.
+Cornwall's original colours were yellow and red hoops on black jerseys. these were soon changed to yellow and black squares.
+During the 1894-5 seasons the side played in white jerseys, finally adopting the current black and gold hoops in the 1895-6 season.

 Cornish Rugby has had the honour to have played host to many international touring rugby teams over the years including New Zealand, Australia, South Africa, New Zealand Māori, France, Romania, the USA, Canada, Japan and the Soviet Union.

 One of the most important times of the year in a Cornish rugby fan's calendar is the County Championship.
 Like the 1900 games, three teams entered: Australasia (representing Australia and New Zealand), France, and Great Britain (which included the whole of the United Kingdom of Great Britain and Ireland).
 France pulled themselves from the event prior to the commencement of the tournament, being unable to field a representative team.
 Cornwall won the championship for the first time in 1908, when they played in front of 17,000 fans at Redruth.
 The game was against Durham, also known for its mining, this time coal not tin.
 Cornwall won the game 17–3, scoring 5 tries.
 The added incentive for the winner was the chance to represent Great Britain at the 1908 Summer Olympics.
 The choice of Cornwall was controversial, as only three of their players had ever represented England, as well as the fact that Australia, who had been on a tour of the United Kingdom, had defeated them 18 points to five.

 Two other countries entered the 1908 Summer Olympics, France and Australasia, the name of a combined team from Australia and New Zealand.
 France withdrew before the tournament which left Great Britain (Cornwall) playing Australasia.
 The final score was 32–3 to Australasia with Bert Solomon managing to score a try for Great Britain.

 Australasia's team, the Wallabies, was already on tour in Britain, while the best Anglo-Welsh players were on tour in New Zealand at the time.
 Great Britain was therefore represented by the Cornwall county team, who were chosen by the RFU as an appropriate side after they defeated Durham in the 1907 English county championship.

 As expected, Australasia defeated Great Britain, claiming the gold medal, the score being 32 points to three.
 The match at the White City Stadium was played under poor conditions, in fog and with a slippery field.